Project Proposal

 It is the Blake2b-256 hash of the CBOR serialization of

-BallotData with Personalization Ballot______Data
+BallotData with Personalization Ballot______Data.

 Binding Signature

-Use the sighash and total_rcv
+Use the sighash and total_rcv to compute the Binding Signature

 #![allow(unused)] fn main() { let bsk: SigningKey<Binding> = rcv.to_bytes(); let binding_signature = bsk.sign(&mut rng, sig_hash); }